MaksimDzhangirov/backendBankExample/docs/part31-eng.md

 Here you go!
 The info is successfully returned.
 It contains the address of the control plane and CoreDNS of the cluster.
 So it worked!
-We can now access the cluster using the credentials of the root user.
-Next, I'm gonna show you how to give `github-ci` user access to this cluster as well, because later we would want Github to automatically deploy the app for us whenever we push new changes to the `master` branch.
+We can now access the cluster using the credentials of the `root` user.
+Next, I'm gonna show you how to give `github-ci` user access to this cluster as well, because later we would want GitHub to automatically deploy the app for us whenever we push new changes to the `master` branch.

-But first, let's learn how to tell AWS CLU to use the Github credentials.
+But first, let's learn how to tell AWS CLU to use the GitHub credentials.
 It's pretty easy, we just need to

 ```shell